-- 2.12.1 where no immovable improvements have been erected; or - 2.12.2 in the case of property on which immovable improvements are being constructed, where such property cannot be permanently occupied.

-2.12.3 George Municipality determines the actual use of a property to categorize such property in the valuation roll.
+- 2.13.1 Where no immovable improvements have been erected; or - 2.13.2 in the case of property on which immovable improvements are being constructed, where such property cannot be permanently occupied. - 2.13.3 George Municipality determines the actual use of a property to categorize such property in the valuation roll.
 Where the property is vacant (undeveloped) then the category will be determined as per its actual or permitted use (zoning).

 The application of permitted use (zoning) by George Municipality is mainly used to categorize vacant properties.
-This will then mean the property would be categorized either as 'business vacant', or 'residential vacant' or 'agricultural'.
+This will then mean the property would be categorized as: